-Whether in a hybrid or conventional powertrain, the benefit’s of drive-by-wire systems are greater precision in controlling the vehicle s performance.
-The greater precision results in better fuel efficiency and the related benefit’s of reduced emissions.
+Whether in a hybrid or conventional powertrain, the benefit of drive-by-wire systems is greater precision in controlling the vehicle s performance.
+The greater precision results in better fuel efficiency and the related benefits of reduced emissions.

 “Unlike a typical transmission, the hybrid s transmission contains no hydraulics except for an oil pump,” Gee said.
 “The Vehicle System Control sets engine speed and performance to optimize efficiency based on what the driver is doing.”

 In developing the Escape Hybrid, Ford s engineers examined different types of hybrid systems before settling on the current technology.
 “For this type of system, you need a torque-based throttle by wire system to balance power flows through the hybrid systems,” Gee said.

 Since the vehicle is making so many decisions affecting the vehicle s performance, Ford s engineers created a number of fail-safe measures in case the electronics should malfunction.